- Botanical Name – Citrus aurantifolia

 Watch Lecture Video

-- India rank 5th among major lime and lemon producing country in the world.
+- India ranks 5th among the major lime and lemon-producing countries in the world.

-- Kagzi lime is the indicator plant of Tristeza and it is highly susceptible to this disease.
+- Kagzi lime is an indicator plant for Tristeza and is highly susceptible to the disease.

 - Citrus canker is the most serious disease of acid lime.